 According to the viewpoint of Merriam-Webster, it's mercy.

-1 a : compassion or forbearance shown especially to an offender or to one subject to one's power; also : lenient or compassionate treatment b : imprisonment rather than death imposed as penalty for first-degree murder
+According to the viewpoint of Daughter, it's the finale.
+It's the end of a love, the closing of a relationship, the letting go of all hope that Dad would make it home.1 a : compassion or forbearance shown especially to an offender or to one subject to one's power; also : lenient or compassionate treatmentb : imprisonment rather than death imposed as penalty for first-degree murder

 2 a : a blessing that is an act of divine favor or compassion b : a fortunate circumstance